Microsoft/azure-docs.pt-pt/articles/governance/blueprints/reference/blueprint-functions.md

 `subscription()`

-Devolve detalhes sobre a subscrição para a atribuição do esquema atual.
+Retorna detalhes sobre a assinatura para a atribuição de Blueprint atual.

 ### <a name="return-value"></a>Valor de retorno